 |On this date in 2014, similar to the main photo in this post of December 14th, once again, we looked toward the driveway to discover giraffes coming our way.
 What a glorious sight!
 Click here for the post from this date.|

-When we left Minnesota to begin our world travels on October 31, 2012, we knew we were embarking on a long journey.
+We knew we embarked on a long journey when we left Minnesota to begin our world travel on October 31, 2012.
 We never imagined we’d be traveling in 2020 or beyond.

 After the holidays we returned to the condo in Arizona and spent the remainder of December continuing to complete the tasks we had on the agenda including purchasing and setting up new digital equipment.

 On New Year’s Day, we headed to San Diego and spent two nights with niece Kely and her husband Dennis at their lovely home in San Diego where our first cruise on the Celebrity Century was sailing away on January 3, 2013.

 We’d never been on a cruise, but as boaters in Minnesota, we had no doubt we’d enjoy being on the water.
 Also, we were confident we’d never be seasick.
 Our assessment was correct.
 We love cruising and have never been seasick.

 Our mouths were agape during the entire cruise.
 Not only were we in awe of the outstanding itinerary and beautiful ship, but we were also enthralled by the social interactions that continued day after day.

 Those first few days, we were so naive about cruising we booked tables for two at dinner in the main dining room.
 We were having a great time together, but in only a few days, we got into the groove and started booking “shared dining” in the main dining room, and the good times escalated.

 If you’d like to read about this first cruise, please click the above link or visit our archives on the right side of the page beginning January 3, 2013.
 You will easily be able to read through the excitement of that first cruise which ultimately shaped our opinion of cruises which hasn’t changed much over the years.